ColtenZimm/portfolio/README.md

 # Colten Zimmerman Portfolio

 ## Overview
-This is a React portfolio project showcasing your skills and projects.
+This is a React portfolio project showcasing my skills and projects.
 It uses Tailwind CSS for styling.

 ## Setup Instructions